chungkky/2010-10-20_BibCiteWorkshop/README.md

 **EndNote Resources**

 Note: EndNote X7 was the last version produced by Thomson Reuters; EndNote X8 is the first version after the acquisiton by Clarivate Analytics.
-Many videos and library guides have not been updated for version X8, but they should still relevant and give you an introduction to many of the features of EndNote.
+The Clarivate Analytics EndNote webite has many training material and you should start there first.
+There are also many other videos and library guides (in university library website and on YouTube); many have not been updated for version X8, but they should still relevant and give you an introduction to many of the features of EndNote.

-* Clarivate Analytic's own EndNote X8 Training page http://clarivate.libguides.com/endnote_training/users/enx8 -- start with the Short Videos
+* Clarivate Analytic's own EndNote X8 Training page http://clarivate.libguides.com/endnote_training/users/enx8 -- I suggest you start with:
+  * EndNote X8 Short Course (Win | Mac) https://www.youtube.com/watch?v=MSLu1zlX0yc | https://www.youtube.com/watch?v=S2OJLBj0tac
+  * EndNote X8 Cite-While-You-Write (Win | Mac) https://www.youtube.com/watch?v=m-h-nLyDw9g | https://www.youtube.com/watch?v=E7xNPIbNVho
-* EndNote X7 Training Videos from Thomson Reuters: http://endnote.com/training   -- start with the 7 min intro for Window or 6 min intro for Mac
-* EndNote Training Videos (YouTube channel)   https://www.youtube.com/user/EndNoteTraining
+* EndNote X7 Training Videos from Thomson Reuters: http://endnote.com/training   -- start with the 7 min intro for Window or 6 min intro for Mac* EndNote Training Videos (YouTube channel)   https://www.youtube.com/user/EndNoteTraining
 * EndNote X7 Complete User Manual  http://endnote.com/support/online-user-manual/x7  -- very useful
 * UTL Guide to EndNote Basic  https://guides.library.utoronto.ca/endnoteweb | http://guides.library.utoronto.ca/ROPRLGUTM
 * UTL Guide to CWYW for EndNote X7  https://guides.library.utoronto.ca/c.php?g=251313&p=1673857